dakusui/symfonion/SYNTAX.md

 The example above will be played as note 61 (=C3 +1 = C3#)
 Negative values are also allowed.

 This parameter is not very useful when you use this with notes.
-This parameter should be typically used in "$parameters" dictionary which is discussed later and defines default parameters for notes in a pattern.
+This parameter should be typically used directly under a pattern definition dictionary which is discussed later.

 the default value is 0.

-## Parameters ##
+## Defining default values within a pattern ##

-Since it is painful to write $gate or $velocitybase every time for notes, users can override the default values in a pattern.
+Since it is painful to write $gate or $velocitybase every time for each note, users can define the default values in a pattern.
+Of course these default values can be overridden by each note.

+As discussed so far, users can write a symfonion file like below.

 ```javascript
     "patternexample":{